5 Fun Things To Do in Kenwood

 Revel in Nature at Sugarloaf Ridge State Park

 A Wappo village was once located on Sonoma Creek, and acorn-grinding rocks can still be seen here.
-Activities abound, including hiking and horseback riding on 25 miles of trails, fishing, camping, mountain biking, and fishing.
-Get more details in our blog about Sugarloaf Ridge State Park.
+Activities abound, including hiking and horseback riding on 25 miles of trails, fishing, camping, and mountain biking.

 Find the Perfect Garden Decoration at Swede's Feeds

-Driving along Highway 12 through Kenwood, it’s impossible to miss Swede's Feeds Pet Garden Gifts.
-This one-of-a-kind store has most of its offerings arranged outdoors, and they’re definitely eye-catching.
-There’s the 12-foot welded-metal dinosaur, a swath of pots colorful enough to shame a rainbow, and multi-story birdhouses so fanciful you’ll want to move in.
+Driving along Highway 12 through Kenwood, it's impossible to miss Swede's Feeds.
+This one-of-a-kind store has many of its offerings arranged outdoors, and they're definitely eye-catching.
+You might see a 12-foot welded-metal dinosaur or an equally tall metal giraffe, a swath of pots colorful enough to shame a rainbow, and multi-story birdhouses so fanciful you'll want to move in.

 Most people fall for the large collection of hand-made folk art pieces - blazing-pink flamingoes, multi-colored peacocks, man-sized roosters - all made from recycled oil barrels and machinery gears.

-Also check out the beautiful artisan wine racks crafted from wine barrel staves, the hand-made, recycled redwood chicken coops, or the recycled redwood line of bluebird, bat, owl, and other avian-specific boxes.
-For more details, read A Colorful Roadside Stop Found at Kenwood's Swede's Feeds.
+Inside the store, check out the beautiful artisan wine racks crafted from wine barrel staves, the hand-made, recycled redwood chicken coops, or the recycled redwood line of bluebird, bat, owl, and other avian-specific boxes.

 Discover Art and Nature at Wildwood Nursery

-Inhabiting five gorgeous acres, Wildwood Farm Nursery and Gardens is home to rare and unusual plants from around the world, including more than 250 varieties of Japanese maples; many species of dogwoods, ginkgos, and conifers; and bonsai-style beech, maple, and evergreen trees.
+Inhabiting five gorgeous acres, Wildwood Nursery is home to rare and unusual plants from around the world, including more than 250 varieties of Japanese maples; many species of dogwoods, ginkgos, and conifers; and bonsai-style beech, maple, and evergreen trees.

 Scattered throughout the grounds are outdoor sculptures - works of steel, ceramic, coated resin, and other weather-proof materials - that turn the entire place into a work of art.
 On a stroll you'll encounter gates made of welded metal or ancient barn wood, an old potting table covered with massive hand-made ceramic bowls, a whimsical recycled-wood creature peeking from behind a fern, and one-of-a-kind fountains.